schellingerhout/scropalisp/README.md

 The process starts with `GameMaster` creating a game.
 Each `Player` chooses the weapons for a hand and submits the hand to the game by calling `PlayHand`.
 Once the `GameMaster` decides to close the game (probably with limits on time, number of players), they can call `CloseGame`.
 The `CloseGame` transaction scores the game and awards points to players.

 ### Scoring each hand
 Each weapon in a hand is scored against all the other types of weapons (in all hands).
 The score for each weapon is a negative or positive value added to the hand's score.
-For instance each Rock will get a score of AllScissors - AllPapers + AllLizards - AllSpocks.
+For instance, each Rock will get a score of AllScissors - AllPapers + AllLizards - AllSpocks.
 Since a hand can hold multiple weapons, and any number of each, the score for a hand is then

 ```
 hand.score =  hand.numScissor * (totPaper - totRock + totLizard - totSpock) +